-A. The URC shall be comprised of elected faculty members with tenure (as defined on p.
+A. The URC shall comprise elected faculty members with tenure (as defined on p.
 1) and the Provost or the Provost's designee, who is an ex officio non-voting member.
 Each college shall have a minimum of one member on the URC.
 Any College with more than one hundred faculty members shall have one additional member for every additional one hundred faculty members (or major fraction thereof).
 Members from each College shall be elected at large for staggered three-year terms by and from the faculty of each College.
 In addition, the URC shall include a faculty representative, subject to the qualifications, proportions, and term outlined for college representatives, elected by and from the faculty members of the Milner Library.
-Each College Dean and the University Libraries Dean shall inform the Provost of individuals elected to the URC.
-Comment [HD4]: The definition of "Minority report" should be described here during its first use as opposed to later in the current document: CFSC Review of Departmental/School Recommendations (C.4) P.8
+Each College Dean and the Dean of Milner Library shall inform the Provost of individuals elected to the URC.

-B. The URC shall elect a Chairperson, a Vice-Chairperson, and a Secretary from among its membership.

-C. A primary responsibility of the URC is to formulate, and at five-year intervals and on an asneeded basis, revise the Illinois State University ASPT document.
+- B. The URC shall elect a Chairperson, a Vice-Chairperson, and a Secretary from among its membership. - C. A primary responsibility of the URC is to formulate, and at five-year intervals and on an as-needed basis, revise the Illinois State University ASPT document.
 If necessary, the URC will forward appropriate recommendations for revision of these policies and procedures to the Academic Senate.
 Unless otherwise provided, revisions of these policies shall be effective as of January 1 of the year following approval by the Faculty Caucus of the Academic Senate.
 The URC reviews and approves college standards at five-year intervals and on an as-needed basis.
 The URC considers Department/School policies and procedures only at the request of the appropriate Dean or DFSC/SFSC.
 It does not consider individual cases.
-In order to fulfill this primary function, the URC shall receive annual reports from each College Faculty Status Committee (see IV.D.) and from the Faculty Review Committee (see III.F.).

-D. The URC may conduct a University wide equity review.
-In this case, the URC shall develop an appropriate equity distribution plan.
+In order to fulfill this primary function, the URC shall receive annual reports from each College Faculty Status Committee (see IV.D) and from the Faculty Review Committee (see III.F). - D. Every five years the URC will oversee a University-wide equity review, with designated portions of such review conducted annually.
+Based on the results of the review, the URC shall develop an appropriate equity distribution plan.
 This plan must be approved by the faculty members of the Academic Senate prior to its implementation.
-The Office for Diversity and Affirmative Action shall determine the criteria for affirmative action equity review in consultation with the URC.
+The Office of Equal Opportunity and Access shall determine the criteria for affirmative action equity review in consultation with the URC. - E. In consultation with the URC, as is deemed necessary, the Provost shall (1) ensure that University faculty status policies and procedures are available to all faculty members, (2) distribute the faculty status calendar indicating specific dates by which time the Departments/ Schools and Colleges are to perform their stated function, (3) receive a general report of faculty performance-evaluation appraisals made by each DFSC/SFSC and each CFSC, (4) provide interpretations of ASPT policies related to procedure and (5) submit a summary of faculty performance recommendations to the President.
+This summary shall also be made available to the Faculty Caucus of the Academic Senate in Executive Session.
+Final reports prepared for the Board of Trustees shall be available for review by members of the Academic Senate at least forty-eight hours prior to the Faculty Caucus meeting in Executive Session.
+Faculty members of the Academic Senate may present suggestions or comments in writing to the President.
+During the Executive Session only written comments to the President, received prior to the Academic Senate meeting, can be discussed.
+There shall be no discussion of individual faculty members.